- Fastest control available with a bait

 Best season for application: whenever ants are foraging for bait

-Sources: Pest control industry suppliers such as Solutions Pest and Lawn, Target Specialty Products, Winfield Solutions, Univar, internet sources, Ewing, etc.
+Sources: Pest control industry suppliers such as Control Solutions, Inc., Target Specialty Products, Winfield Solutions, Univar, internet sources, etc.

 Toxicity: extremely low (LD50 >5,000)